camspiers/statistical-classifier/README.md

 For SVM Support both libsvm and php-svm are required.
 For installation intructions refer to [php-svm](https://github.com/ianbarber/php-svm).

+## HipHop VM support

+PHP Classifier runs in `hhvm` which dramatically decreases run-time and memory usage.
+See [HipHop VM for PHP](https://github.com/facebook/hiphop-php/) for installation instructions.

+For a command-line version that uses the `hhvm` interpreter by default download [`classifier-hhvm.phar`](http://php-classifier.com/classifier-hhvm.phar)

 # Usage

 ## Without Symfony Dependency Injection